 Use of data within SAHSU

-SAHSU recognises we have a legal and ethical responsibility to handle data which can be of a confidential and sensitive nature carefully and securely, and we are fully committed to doing that in a way that maximises its use while preventing unauthorised or inappropriate use or disclosure.
-We are respectful of the nature of the data we work with, where it comes from and what it means for individuals.
+SAHSU recognises the legal and ethical responsibility to handle confidential and sensitive data carefully and securely.
+We are fully committed to doing that in a way that maximises its use while preventing unauthorised or inappropriate use or disclosure.
+We respect the nature of the data we work with, where it comes from and what it means for individuals.

-SAHSU data users are required to manage data, in compliance with information governance requirements and government legislation, and special care is taken with data of sensitive or confidential nature which includes health data.
+SAHSU data users are required to manage data, in compliance with information governance requirements and government legislation.
+Special care is taken with data of a sensitive or confidential information sush as health data.

-- Development of a culture of confidentiality and care when handling information
+- Development of a culture of confidentiality and care when handling data.

-We have a robust information governance framework for information management and we have deployed a range of privacy enhancing technologies, physical security measures and audit procedures to provide assurance to our stakeholders that the data assets entrusted to us for our research programme are handled according to rigorous standards.
+We have a robust information governance framework for information management and we have deployed a range of privacy-enhancing technologies, physical security measures, and audit procedures to assure our stakeholders that the data assets entrusted to us for our research programme are handled according to rigorous standards.

-All researchers using the data are affiliated to SAHSU.
-New study concepts are initially approved by either the Director or Assistant Director of SAHSU, the SAHSU-Public Health England (PHE) Liaison Committee and have formal minuted approval from the appropriate PHE programme board.
+All researchers using the data are affiliated with SAHSU.
+Research study concepts are initially approved by either the Director or Deputy Director of SAHSU, the UK Health Security Agency (UKHSA)-SAHSU Liaison Committee, and have formal minuted approval from the appropriate UKHSA programme board.

-Researchers on the SAHSU research team are required to sign the SAHSU Acceptable Use Policy and Agreement, which includes a written acceptance of the security controls and guideline on the processing of patient data prior to be given access to research data.
+Researchers are required to sign the SAHSU Acceptable Use Policy and Agreement, which includes written acceptance of the security controls and guidelines on the processing of personal data before being given access to our research data.
 The level of data access granted is based on the requirements of the study.
-Research is conducted after SAHSU-PHE approvals, HRA NRES ethical, CAG and the Public Health England Caldicott Advisory Panel approvals are in place.
-Access to health data are additionally controlled by a series of agreements between SAHSU and our data providers (e.g. Office for National Statistics, NHS Digital, Public Health England, Welsh Cancer Intelligence & Surveillance Unit etc.).
+Research studies are subject to approval by UKHSA-SAHSU Liaison Committee, Health Research Authority (HRA) - London South East Research Ethics Committee, HRA Confidentiality Advisory Group (CAG) , and UK Health Security Agency Caldicott Advisory Panel.
+Access to health data is additionally controlled by a series of agreements between SAHSU and our data providers (e.g. Office for National Statistics, NHS England, Welsh Cancer Intelligence & Surveillance Unit, etc.).
 Data users may be required to sign to agree to the written terms set by specific data providers.

 SAHSU does not share data with third parties.